Friday, July 7, 2017

 Tomato Puree (Water, Tomato Paste), High Fructose Corn Syrup, Distilled Vinegar, Less than 2% of: Salt Sugar, Dehydrated Onions, Dehydrated Red and Green Bell Peppers, Chile Pepper, Tomato Fiber, Spices, Guar Gum, Xanthan Gum, Dehydrated Garlic, Carob Bean Gum, Natural Flavors.

 I think I will pass.
 This went together as the ground beef cooked and smelled wonderful cooking in the crockpot.
-You can also make this with cooked lentils, TVP, or Gardein "beef" crumbles for a veggie version.

 In a cast iron pan cook ground sirloin or ground turkey breast with 1/2 chopped onion (or a small handful of chopped celery) until cooked.
 Do not add seasoning as you are going to rinse when done to get rid of as much fat as possible.
 When meat is cooked, spoon into a colander and rinse thorough under cool water.